lcallarec/Flownode-php/README.md

 ## What is Flownode

-Flownode is a libraary made of 3 pakckages : Babel, UI and Switchboard.
+Flownode is a library made of 3 packages : Babel, UI and Switchboard.

 ###1.
 Flownode.Babel

-Babel primary goal is generating multi-format documents, likes reports.
+Babel primary goal is to generatr multi-format documents, like "dynamic reports" for exemple.
 With the same code, developper will be able to output in HTML or PDF format (but all other formats could be supported...).

-Some PHP librairies offer the ability to parse an HTML document for outputing in PDF format,like TCPDF ; while those solutions are very powerful to build complex PDF documents, they are definitively very slow.
+Some PHP libraries offer the ability to parse an HTML document for outputing in PDF format, like TCPDF; those solutions are very powerful to build complex PDF documents, but they are definitively very slow.

-Babel will be kept fast, very simple to use in most cases.
-If you want to build complex document, you could create your own formatters and components, since Babel is quite simple to enhance.
+Babel will be kept as fast as possible, very simple to use and esay to extend to fit your needs.

-Babel documents are able to skin the most parts of your data thanks to decorators, wich are noting more than closures.
+Babel documents are easily skinnable thanks to decorators, wich are noting more than closures for now.

 Exemple of code to produce a PDF document :